You’re about to read advice on how many cloth diapers do I need from a mama who wants ALL the diapers.

 What I Did When Using Cloth Diapers

 I decided I wanted to cloth diaper my twins as soon as I brought them home.
-I anticipated that my babies would likely be on the smaller side so investing in newborn sizes seemed worthwhile for us.
-I struck a balance between utility and cost by getting prefolds and diaper covers.
+I anticipated my babies would likely be on the smaller side, so investing in newborn sizes seemed worthwhile.
+I struck a balance between utility and cost by gettingprefolds and diaper covers.
 I started with 16 covers and 48 prefolds.

-Although this worked really well for us, now that I am more experienced in cloth, if I had a redo I would have gone with an all-in-one newborn option for ease and convenience.
-My husband and helpers struggled with the prefolds and diaper covers.
+Although this worked really well for us, now that I’m more experienced in cloth, I would’ve gone with an all-in-one newborn option for ease and convenience.
+My husband and helpers struggled with the prefolds anddiaper covers.

-Right now, we have all-in-twos for daycare, but we have as many shells as inserts because daycare uses them as all-in-ones.
-For home, we have everything else!
+Right now, we use all-in-twos for daycare, but we have as many shells as inserts because daycare uses them as all-in-ones.

-If your baby or babies will be in a daycare that is willing to do cloth, you might want to discuss how often they will be doing changes.
-You will also need to decide with your provider whether you will be sending diapers daily or enough for a couple days at a time.
-This will also impact how many diapers you will need.
+If your baby or babies will be in a daycare that is willing to do cloth, you might want to discuss how often they’ll be doing changes.
+You’ll also need to decide with your provider whether you’ll be sending diapers daily or enough for a couple of days at a time.
+This will also impact how many diapers you’ll need.

-If deciding on how many diapers you will need still seems like a daunting task, just remind yourself there truly is no one right answer.
+If deciding on how many diapers you’ll need still seems like a daunting task, just remind yourself there truly is no one right answer.

-- Consider your baby's age at the point you will start using cloth.
+- Consider your baby's age at the point you’ll start using cloth.

 - Decide how often you would like to do laundry.